 From 1974 to 2002 I worked in book publishing, from 1982 as an acquisitions editor, first of nonfiction books for children and adults and then of reference books for students and general readers.

-In 2002 I returned to school once again, this time in Jewish studies, receiving an M.A. from Gratz College in Elkins Park, PA, doing as a master’s project a web site on medieval Hebrew poetry, which was refurbished in 2014.
+In 2002 I returned to school once again, this time in Jewish studies, receiving an M.A. from Gratz College in Elkins Park, PA, creating as a master’s project a web site on medieval Hebrew poetry, which was refurbished in 2014.

 In 2008 I began publishing again, in print and online, and giving an occasional reading.